-Why is this list of health hazards so important?
+Why is this list of health hazards in hospitals so important?

 How does ECRI choose these hazards?

 ECRI chooses the potential sources of danger they believe warrants the greatest attention for the coming year.
 The list does not delineate the most frequently reported problems or the issues causing the most severe consequences.
-Instead, their list highlights which risks they think should receive priority now.
+Instead, their list highlights the health hazards in hospitals which they think should receive priority now.